TheThingsIndustries/lorawan-stack-docs/doc/content/devices/configuring-devices/class-b/index.md

 ---
-title: "Class B"
+title: "Class B Settings"
 description: ""
+aliases: ["/devices/class-b"]
-weight: 4
+weight: 1
 ---

 Class B end devices listen for downlink messages during ping slots.
 This allows applications to send messages to devices at predefined time slots, rather than waiting for a Class A uplink.
-When combined with [multicast groups]({{< ref "/devices/multicast" >}}), this allows applications to send periodic downlinks to many devices at the same time.
+When combined with [multicast groups]({{< ref "/devices/configuring-devices/multicast" >}}), this allows applications to send periodic downlinks to many devices at the same time.

 <!--more-->